 Carnegie Mellon Qatar was established in 2004 at the invitation of Qatar Foundation.
 Students who attend CMU-Q have identical graduation requirements as those on the main campus.
 CMU-Q graduates have CMU degrees, conferred from the Pittsburgh campus.
 Students at Carnegie Mellon Qatar learn beyond the classroom through a slate of unique enrichment opportunities.
 Most students choose to study abroad during their four-year education, and many travel on academic trips that enhance classroom work.
 Students who intern receive on-the-job experience, which adds an important dimension to their undergraduate education.
-The CMU-Q student body is exceptionally diverse, representing nearly 40 nations.
+The CMU-Q student body is exceptionally diverse, representing more than 60 nations.
 Students form a busy and active community, participating in clubs, organizing large-scale events, traveling for service and academics, and competing in local and international contests.
 The low student-to-professor ratio means students receive unparalleled individual attention.